agalue/istio-playground/README.md

 Note that the IP addresses are coming from both clusters.

-To test connectivity, run the following:
+To test connectivity, run the following multiple times:

 ```bash
 kubectl exec --context="kind-east" -n sample -c sleep \